jfrog/SwampUp2023/JFTD104-Intro_to_DevSecOps_with_JFrog_Xray/lab-1/README.md

   -  If not, update HOSTNAME, USERNAME & PASSWORD within `./scripts/_setupCLI.sh` and run it.
 - A folder titled SwampUp2023 should exist with the course content
   - run `ls -l` to validate.
-  - when instructed, if needed, run `git pull` to update the contents.
+  - when instructed, if needed, run the following to update the contents.
+    - `cd SwampUp2023`
+    - `git pull`
 - Make sure set of repositories appear in your JFrog Platform.
   -  If not, please run `./scripts/create_repo_rescue.sh` to create those repositories created.
 - Please let us know if you need help.